kobber/Raspberry-Core/README.md

 ### Compatibility Changes
 - Twigs (Twigs) can now light Stoves (Farmer's Delight).
 - Cabinets (Farmer's Delight), Drawers (Another Furniture), Sacks and Safes (Supplementaries) can be used as Mounted Storage (Create).
+- Golden Tools will show their harvest level correctly in Dynamic Crosshair when it has been change by Quark.

 ## License
 [![Asset license (Unlicensed)](https://img.shields.io/badge/assets%20license-All%20Rights%20Reserved-red.svg?style=flat-square)](https://en.wikipedia.org/wiki/All_rights_reserved)